Firings of officers after students pulled from car reversed

-Messiah Young and Taniyah Pilgrim, rising seniors at historically Black colleges in Atlanta, were stuck in traffic after a curfew declared by the mayor May 30 during protests sparked by the killing of George Floyd in Minnesota when officers confronted them.
+Officers confronted Messiah Young and Taniyah Pilgrim, rising seniors at historically Black colleges in Atlanta, as they were stuck in traffic after a curfew declared by the mayor May 30 during protests sparked by the killing of George Floyd in Minnesota.

 Police body camera footage shows officers shouting at the couple, firing Tasers at them and dragging them from the car.
 Throughout the confrontation, the pair can be heard screaming and asking what they did wrong.